 When responsible individuals cannot be identified, all residents of that particular area may be assessed.

 Open fires (inside or outside) are prohibited anywhere on campus or College property, including woods and fields unless prior written approval is granted by the director of campus police and the town fire department.
 Use of grills (charcoal and gas) is not permitted inside, on balconies, or exterior stairwells.
-Charcoal barbecues are permitted, but must take place at least 25 feet from buildings.
-Barbecues must not be left unattended and must be totally extinguished before leaving.
+Charcoal barbecues are permitted on the grounds, but must take place at least 25 feet from buildings.
+Barbecue grills must not be left unattended and must be totally extinguished before leaving.
 The College may confiscate any barbecue grill that is used inappropriately and any container of propane gas or other flammable liquid without notice.

 Additional Fire Safety Regulations